RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 ![](/images/change-material-color.gif)

-Now select each plane scene object and add material0 to it.
+Now select each plane scene object and add `material0` to it.
 Plane should change its color.

 ![](/images/assign-material.gif)

 Return to script.
-To access material assets, we have to import MaterialsModule.
+To access material assets, we have to import `MaterialsModule`.
 Add this code at the top of the script:

 ```javascript
 const Materials = require("Materials");